h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_automl.rst

         .. code:: python

-            model.transform(testingDF).show()
+            model.transform(testingDF).show(truncate = False)

 Enabling XGBoost Models when Running Sparkling Water on YARN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The multi-node XGBoost algorithm is considered as an experimental feature of AutoML.
 Thus the XGBoost algorithm is disabled for AutoML by default when running
-Sparkling Water on YARN or a local cluster.
+Sparkling Water on YARN.
+When Sparkling Water is run in the ``local`` mode, XGBoost is enabled.

 .. content-tabs::

     .. tab-container:: Scala
         :title: Scala

-        To enable the algorithm, ``sparkling-shell`` has to be executed with the extra driver option as:
+        To enable the algorithm on YARN, ``sparkling-shell`` has to be executed with the extra driver option as:

         .. code:: shell